March 26, 2021 | Cyber Security, Industry Insights

 - Make regular backups and ensure the backups cannot be deleted or corrupted.
 Test your backups and make sure one of the backups is stored separately offsite.

-When you’re ready to begin your planning please register for our complementary online cyber risk assessment report card.
+When you’re ready to begin your planning please register for our complementary online Cyber Insurance Risk Report.
 This is a great first step to understanding the scope of your cyber risk so that you can implement the right plan to protect your business.

 Sources: NetDiligence, Freight Waves, Mass Transit, Transport Topics, Deloitte